SysManSquad/sysmansquadblogdev/content/posts/2020-12-08-give-your-adr-a-little-boost-with-status-filter-rules-and-powershell/index.md

                       </p>

                       <p>
-                        They are created from <strong>Administration > Overview > Site Configuration > Sites</strong>.
+                        They are created from **Administration > Overview > Site Configuration > Sites**.
 Right click on the desired site and select Status Filter Rules to open the list of pre-existing rules and create, edit, or delete your own rules.
                       </p>

                       <div class="wp-block-image">